Skip to content

 contractTContractThe contract definition containing the consumers

-handlersWorkerInferConsumerHandlers<TContract>An object with async handler functions for each consumer
+handlersWorkerInferConsumerHandlers<TContract>An object with handler functions for each consumer

 Returns